junxit/us-congress-bills-116/metadata.md

 - 2019-05-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 275 - 146 (Roll no. 207).(text: CR H3817)
 - 2019-05-15 — Rule provides for consideration of H.R.
 5, H.R.
 312 and H.R.
 987. The resolution provides for 90 minutes of debate on H.R.
 5, under a closed rule.
 Section 2 of the resolution provides for 60 minutes of debate on H.R.
 312, under a closed rule and section 3 provides 90 minutes of debate on H.R.
 987, under a structured rule.
 - 2019-05-15 — The previous question was ordered pursuant to the rule.
+- 2019-05-16 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-05-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 92.